chris-townsend/project-one/README.md

 ## Objective
 #
 In this project I intend to provide a portfolio style website to showcase some of the best Landscape photography prints.
+It will also contain a styled form on a contact page.
 The main objective is to demonstrate competency in HTML and CSS.
 I hope to provide an emotive, static front end application which is clearly laid out and easy to navigate.

 **The needs within this project are not genuine and is made only for the purpose of completing my Code Institute PP1 project**